Mike Madigan: Resignation

+Conviction of former chief of staff

+In August 2023, Madigan's former chief of staff Tim Mapes was convicted of both one count of making false declarations before a grand jury and one count of attempted obstruction of justice in a perjury case which involved some alleged protection of Madigan by Mapes.
+Maples was deemed to have lied under oath in order to protect Madigan from an investigation concerning an alleged ComEd bribery scheme.
+In February 2024, Mapes was sentenced to 30 months in prison.
+Mapes reported to a federal minimum security prison in Pensacola, Florida in June 2024 to begin his sentence.

 2025 conviction

-On February 12, 2025, Madigan was convicted on 10 of 23 federal corruption charges he was indicted with.
-He was convicted on one count of conspiracy, two counts of bribery, and one count of a violation of the Travel Act in conjunction with an alleged scheme involving the Illinois electricity utility Commonwealth Edison ("ComEd"), three counts of wire fraud in connection to a scheme to offer paid state positions to former Chicago Alderman Danny Solis his daughter, and three counts accusing him of violating the Travel Act by having Solis set up meetings in efforts to try to win business for the Madigan's private law firm.
+On February 12, 2025, Madigan was convicted on 1 of 3 federal corruption charges he was indicted with.
+He was convicted on one count of conspiracy, two counts of bribery, and one count of a violation of the Travel Act in conjunction with an alleged scheme involving the Illinois electricity utility Commonwealth Edison ("ComEd"), three counts of wire fraud in connection to a scheme to offer paid state positions to former Chicago Alderman Danny Solis and his daughter, and three counts accusing him of violating the Travel Act by having Solis set up meetings in efforts to try to win business for the Madigan's private law firm.
 Solis was acknowledged to have recorded their conversations.
-However, the jury would be deadlocked on six racketeering charges, including an overarching racketeering conspiracy charge, which was related to Madigan's alleged illegal dealings with businessman Michael McClain; McClain was previously among four ComEd associates who were convicted in 2023 of attempting to bribe Madigan.
+However, the jury would be deadlocked on six racketeering charges, including an overarching racketeering conspiracy charge, which was related to Madigan's alleged illegal dealings with lobbyist and former state representative Michael McClain; McClain was previously among four ComEd associates who were convicted in 2023 of attempting to bribe Madigan.
 Madigan would be found not guilty on one count of bribery related to the ComEd scheme, count of violating the Travel Act in ComEd scheme, a bribery charge which alleged he had tried to secure a state board position for Solis through the administration of Illinois Gov. J.B.
 Pritzker, and on a series of charges related to the Union West luxury apartment development, including multiple violations of the Travel Act and one count of attempted extortion.

 As a result of his conviction, Madigan's pension payments, which he had received on a monthly basis, would be suspended due to a Illinois law which bans pensions for elected officials who receive convictions.